QuantEcon/lecture-python-advanced.myst/lectures/calvo_tom.md

   chosen by the Ramsey planner at time $0$.

-That the same variable $\theta_t$ takes on these multiple roles brings insights about commitment and forward guidance, following versus leading the market, and dynamic or time inconsistency.
+That the same variable $\theta_t$ takes on these multiple roles brings insights about commitment and forward guidance, about whether the government  follows  or   leads the market, and about dynamic or time inconsistency.

 ### Time Inconsistency